Potiphar: Religious references

 Tying Potiphar or Joseph accurately to a particular pharaoh or period is difficult.
 According to the Jewish calendar, Joseph was purchased in the year 2216, which is 1544 BC, at the end of the Second Intermediate Period or the very beginning of the New Kingdom.
 The Torah in which the story appears (before the Bible and the Quran) was the earliest written of the three: c.
 600 BC during the Babylonian Exile.
 According to the documentary hypothesis, the story of Potiphar and his wife is credited to the Yahwist source and stands in the same place as the stories of the butler and the baker and Pharaoh's dreams stand in the Elohist text.

 A similar story is found in the Tale of Two Brothers, where the wife of Anpu tries to seduce his brother Bata.

 Islam

-The story is first related in Quran 12:21–35: an Egyptian purchases Joseph and proposes to adopt him.
-The Egyptian's wife endeavors to seduce Joseph, but he is preserved from her enticements.
-She accuses Joseph of an attempt to dishonor her.
-The rent in his garment testifies to Joseph's innocence.
-The Azeez believes Joseph and condemns his wife.
-The sin of the Azeez's wife becomes known in the city (Q12:30).
-Seeing Joseph's beauty, the wives of other noblemen call him an angel.
-The Azeez's wife declares her purpose to imprison Joseph unless he yields to her solicitations.
-Joseph seeks protection from God, who hears his prayer and turns aside their snares, but Joseph is imprisoned notwithstanding his innocence.
+The story is related in Quran 12:21–35.
+The Aziz (an honorific referring to Potiphar) purchases Joseph and proposes to adopt him.
+When Joseph reaches a mature age, the Aziz's wife attempts to seduce him, but he resists her seduction.
+To avoid blame, she instead accuses Joseph of attempting to rape her.
+However, since she had ripped his shirt from behind while he ran away, Joseph's innocence was proven to the Aziz, who condemns his wife.
+Therefore, the immoral conduct of the Aziz's wife becomes known in the city.
+On seeing Joseph's beauty, chaos is caused amongst the wives of other Egyptian chiefs, which prompts the Aziz to imprison him.